sebastien-vedrine/quasar-broken-prerendering/README.md

 ## Steps to reproduce

 - Run the prerender command above (`yarn prerender`) to build the project
-- Prerendering works as expected
+- Prerendering works as expected (open the source code of the page, you will find content inside the div with id "q-app")
 - Head to `src/pages/IndexPage.vue`
 - Uncomment the style tag at the bottom of the file
+- Run the prerender command again (`yarn prerender`)
-- Prerendering doesn't work
+- Prerendering doesn't work (open the source code of the page, there is nothing inside the div with id "q-app")